- 1 Calçots nutritional and medicinal benefits

 Nutritional composition of calçot

-* Legend: = Indicates high content in this nutrient ; = Indicates low content in this nutrient
+* Caption: = This indicates high content in this nutrient ; = This indicates low content in this nutrient

 More information on leeks.